Skip to main content

 But, as the demand for paper grew, the mills changed to using fiber from trees because wood was less expensive and more abundant than cloth.

-Explore forest product industry innovations and research from the 2022-2023 U.S Blue Sky Young Researchers Innovation Award winners.
+Explore industry innovations and projects from the 2024 AF&PA Sustainability Award winners.

 The Paper Industry Today